rastanton/GAMMA/README.md

 ```
 GAMMA_Parallel.py gene_db.fasta
 ```
-The ouutput of GAMMA_Parallel is a set of .gamma files with the .fasta name of the input and the gene database file connected by a double underscore.
+The output of GAMMA_Parallel is a set of .gamma files with the .fasta name of the input and the gene database file connected by a double underscore.

 **Citing GAMMA:**